-Finally, the medieval church consisted of a rectangular chancel, transept, a single-bay, three-nave hall structure, a tower added from the west to the nave and sacristy adjoining the chancel from the north.
+Finally, the medieval church consisted of a rectangular chancel, transept, a single-bay, three-aisle hall structure, a tower added from the west to the nave and sacristy adjoining the chancel from the north.
 The tower was erected on a square plan.
 Originally, it was two-storey with a porch in the ground floor.
 At the turn of the 14th and 15th centuries it was raised by the third and fourth floor with blendes decoration and twin, ogival windows.
 The elevations of the church are surrounded by buttresses and crowned with triangular gables decorated with ogival blendes.
 The entire building is covered with gable roofs.
 In the east wall of the chancel, a large, four-light ogival window was placed, entering the gable zone, which was added around 1300.
 Stepped arranged, alternately pointed and trefoil ended blendes were placed on it.
 In the northern and southern façades of the transept, there are portals with granite reveals and a brick archivolts.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.